Ton-Dynasty/winder/README.md

 ## How To Join ?

-➖ Join our [Community](https://t.me/TictonOfficial) and register via the [TicTon bot](https://t.me/TicTon_bot) and run the program from [GitHub](https://github.com/Ton-Dynasty/ticton-oracle-automation/tree/main).
+- Join our [Community](https://t.me/TictonOfficial) and register via the [TicTon bot](https://t.me/TicTon_bot) and run the program from [GitHub](https://github.com/Ton-Dynasty/ticton-oracle-automation/tree/main).

-➖ Contributors to price stability earn points.
+- Contributors to price stability earn points.

-➖ Top 50% participants receive 💎 NFTs.
+- Top 50% participants receive 💎 NFTs.

-➖ Priority: 💎 > 🥇 > 🥈 > 🥉
+- Priority: 💎 > 🥇 > 🥈 > 🥉

-➖ Higher-tier NFTs will get priority for early TIC TOKEN releases.
+- Higher-tier NFTs will get priority for early TIC TOKEN releases.

-➖ Testing Period: March 2nd to March 10th.
+- Testing Period: March 2nd to March 10th.
+> [!IMPORTANT]

-📣 We also have **⭐️TicTon Oracle Competition1: Tick & Ring⭐️** for general users, which can refer to via the following reference in the following [video](https://www.youtube.com/watch?v=LCuTCQmP_rI) and [link](https://t.me/TictonOfficial/52).
+> We also have **⭐️ TicTon Oracle Competition1: Tick & Ring ⭐️** for general users, which can refer to via the following reference in the following [video](https://www.youtube.com/watch?v=LCuTCQmP_rI) and [link](https://t.me/TictonOfficial/52).

 ## Overview
 The **Ticton Oracle Bot** is an arbitrage bot that operates by fetching the average market price of TON/USDT from multiple exchanges.
 It then quotes this price to the Ticton Oracle.
 In doing so, it seeks arbitrage opportunities among other quoters.